datoviz/datoviz/docs/tutorials/quickstart.md

 * the **marker colors**: `color` prop,
 * the **marker sizes**: `ms` prop.

-First, we generate the data for this props.
+First, we generate the data for these props.

 ### Random positions